livingdocsIO/documentation/content/reference-docs/server-extensions/metadata-plugins.md

   // @return the value you assign to the metadata field, if you don't return
   //    the value will be undefined
   // OPTIONAL
-  onUnpublish: function(newValue, oldValue, config, documentVersion) {
+  onUnpublish (newValue, oldValue, config, documentVersion) {
     // your implementation
     return newValue
   },